dlafarga/dlafarga.github.io/_posts/2026-02-02-3D-Visualization-Tutorial-using-GLORYS.md

 | 2225.08 | 2533.34 | 2865.70 | 3220.82 | 3597.03 |
 | 3992.48 | 4405.22 | 4833.29 | 5274.78 | 5727.92 |

-The resulting EOFs are calculated for all dimensions (i.e. 3D EOFs) using a December-January-February (DJF) boreal winter mean of GLORYS ocean temperature data from 1993/1994 to 2020/2021.
+The resulting EOFs are calculated for all dimensions (i.e., 3D EOFs) using a December-January-February (DJF) boreal winter mean of GLORYS ocean temperature data from 1993/1994 to 2020/2021.
 We use the [temporal covariance method](https://dlafarga.github.io/journal/Covarianceintime.html).
 To further consider computational memory cost, the matrix multiplication required for calculating temporal covariance and 3D EOFs are performed using a partitioned approach.
 For temporal covariance, partitioned segments of the transposed anomaly matrix are sequentially read in and multiplied by corresponding partitioned segments of the anomaly matrix until the full multiplication is complete.
 Similarly, 3D EOFs are calculated by multiplying partitioned segments of the anomaly matrix with the eigenvectors of the temporal covariance matrix.

 # Visualization setup